SA/PPS 07.09 - Conducting Student Referendums

 A student referendum may be called by:

-the Student Body President, with the concurrence of the Student Senate; or
+the Student Government president, with the concurrence of the Student Senate; or

-the students through a petition of at least ten percent (10%) of the currently enrolled student body as verified by the Dean of Students.
+the students through a petition of at least 10 percent of the currently enrolled student body as verified by the dean of Students.

-The University President, Vice President for Student Affairs, or the Dean of Students may issue a call for the referendum vote at least twenty (20) class days prior to the time when the referendum will occur.
+The president, vice president for Student Affairs, or dean of Students may issue a call for a referendum vote at least 20 class days prior to the time when the referendum will occur.

-The Student Body President, with 2/3 Student Senate approval, may issue a call for a referendum vote at least twenty (20) class days prior to the time when the referendum will occur.
+The Student Government president, with two-thirds Student Senate approval, may issue a call for a referendum vote at least 20 class days prior to the time when the referendum will occur.

-A Student Senate Resolution must be adopted for a vote in order to achieve the 2/3 Student Senate approval and to provide suggested language for the referendum.
+A Student Senate resolution must be adopted for a vote in order to achieve the two-thirds Student Senate approval and to provide suggested language for the referendum.

-The Student Body President’s signature and approval of the Student Senate Resolution constitutes the official call for the referendum.
+The Student Government president’s signature and approval of the Student Senate resolution constitutes the official call for the referendum.

-Department Directors and divisional Vice Presidents may request the Student Body President call for a student referendum by submitting a written request that details the nature of the referendum.
-The request must be submitted to the Student Body President sixty (60) class days prior to the requested referendum.
+Department directors and divisional vice presidents may request the Student Government president call for a student referendum by submitting a written request that details the nature of the referendum.
+The request must be submitted to the Student Government president 60 class days prior to the requested referendum.

-The Dean of Students, or designee, and the Student Body President will schedule the dates for the referendum vote.
+The dean of Students, or designee, and the Student Government president will schedule the dates for the referendum vote.

 For student-initiated referendums:

-Students must begin coordination with the Dean of Students, or designee, at least thirty (30) class days prior to the proposed referendum.
+Students must begin coordination with the dean of Students, or designee, at least 60 class days prior to the proposed referendum.

-The Dean of Students, or designee, and the Student Body President will determine an appropriate time to hold the referendum allowing sufficient time to satisfactorily inform students of the issue(s) at hand.
+The dean of Students, or designee, and the Student Government president will determine an appropriate time to hold the referendum, allowing sufficient time to satisfactorily inform students of the issues at hand.

-A maximum of ten (10) class days will be allocated for the student initiating the referendum to obtain signatures from at least ten percent (10%) of the currently enrolled student body on the Student Referendum Request form.
+A maximum of 10 class days will be allocated for the student initiating the referendum to obtain signatures from at least 10 percent of the currently enrolled student body on the Student Referendum Request form.

-The student initiating the referendum must submit the form(s) with the signatures from at least ten percent (10%) of the currently enrolled student body to the Dean of Students Office at least twenty (20) class days prior to the proposed referendum.
+The student initiating the referendum must submit the forms with the signatures from at least 10 percent of the currently enrolled student body to the Dean of Students Office at least 20 class days prior to the proposed referendum.

-Upon receipt of the form(s), the Dean of Students, or designee, and the Student Body President will verify signatures.
-This verification process will be completed within ten (10) class days of the Dean’s receipt of the forms.
+Upon receipt of the forms, the dean of Students, or designee, and the Student Government president will verify signatures.
+This verification process will be completed within10 class days of the dean’s receipt of the forms.

-The Dean of Students, or designee, and the Student Body President will coordinate efforts to complete the appropriate arrangements prior to conducting the referendum.
+The dean of Students, or designee, and the Student Government president will coordinate efforts to complete the appropriate arrangements prior to conducting the referendum.

-A request to create an on-line referendum vote will be submitted to the Vice President for Student Affairs technology staff fifteen (15) days in advance of the first voting date.
+A request to create an online referendum vote will be submitted to the vice president for Student Affairs’ technology staff 15 days in advance of the first voting date.

-The phrasing of the referendum statement may be in any format, but will be limited to one specific area/issue and only two answer options (choices) per question.
+The phrasing of the referendum statement may be in any format but will be limited to one specific area or issue and only two answer options (choices) per question.
 More than one statement may appear on the ballot or more than one call for a referendum may be made if exigencies so dictate.
-The Dean of Students, or designee, and the Vice President for Student Affairs will approve the language of the referendum statement before the on-line referendum vote is programmed.
+The dean of Students, or designee, and the vice president for Student Affairs will approve the language of the referendum statement before the online referendum vote is programmed.

 Student workers will be assigned by the Student Government Election Board to maintain the polls.
 Student wages for poll attendants are not required; however, if wages are paid, the source of such student wages will be the Student Government operating budget.

 Publicity concerning the referendum will be made by the Student Government through both print and electronic media.
-The publicity should appear on university property a minimum of ten (10) class days before the referendum is conducted.
+The publicity should appear on university property a minimum of 10 class days before the referendum is conducted.

-If inclement weather, the Student Government Election Board Chair must contact the Dean of Students, or designee, who will make the decision to close the affected polling station(s).
+In case of inclement weather, the Student Government Election Board chair must contact the dean of Students, or designee, who will make the decision to close the affected polling stations.

-Students may vote from any computer on or off campus during the entirety of the referendum vote, that is, any time between 8:00 a.m. on the first day of voting and 5:00 p.m. on the final day of voting.
-On-line voting will be available, but voting from a mobile device is discouraged because the voting site is designed to open on a networked workstation running a university’s supported internet browser.
+Students may vote from any computer on or off campus during the referendum voting period no less than between 8:00 a.m. and 5:00 p.m. each day.
+The hours of online voting may be extended to match the Student Government election online voting if a referendum coincides with the election voting period.
+Online voting will be available but voting from a mobile device is discouraged because the voting site is designed to open on a networked workstation running a university-supported internet browser.

-It will be the responsibility of the Dean of Students Office, in consultation with the Student Body President, to ensure that written notification of the results shall be made public via the University Star and the University News Service within three (3) class days of the last day of voting on the referendum.
+It will be the responsibility of the Dean of Students Office, in consultation with the Student Government president, to ensure that written notification of the results shall be made public via the University Star and the University News Service within three class days of the last day of voting on the referendum.